antarctica/bas-base-images/README.md

 It creates a set of individual user accounts, with authorised public keys, and disables the [initial access credentials](#root-user).
 It only needs to be ran once per instance.

-**Note:** This playbook only needs to be ran once per VM, and only for non-cloud providers.
+**Note:** This playbook should only be used with 'desktop' providers.
+Cloud providers should use [Cloud Config](#cloud-config) to perform these tasks.

 To use with Docker and Docker Compose: